 Sierra Mixed-Conifer Growth, Survival, Fecundity, and Population Modeling

 Ideally these models can eventually be made for different treatments at Blodgett, shedding light on how management (fire, thinning, or other treatments) affects the population dynamics of these trees.
 In addition, the model for reserve plots can be used for simulations.
 For example, artificially inflating mortality for sugar pine from white pine blister rust might give an idea of how this disease will affect sugar pine population dynamics.
+I hope someday to be able to return to this project.

-I also attended a short course on IPMs at the Max Planck Institute for Demographic Research in Rostock, Germany and contributed to an R package on IPM analysis, “IPMpack.”
+As part of this project, I also attended a short course on IPMs at the Max Planck Institute for Demographic Research in Rostock, Germany and contributed to an R package on IPM analysis, “IPMpack.”

 Conifer Encroachment into Oak Woodlands in Mendocino and Humboldt Counties